The 3 easiest level 1 CFA exam topics are:

 There’s a bond between Portfolio Management (PM) and Quantitative Methods (QM).

-Rate of return or dispersion measures can serve as perfect illustrations of this inter-topic connection.
+The rate of return or dispersion measures can serve as perfect illustrations of this inter-topic connection.
 The two concepts (and some more) are present in both Portfolio Management and Quantitative Methods.
 However, if you study QM first, PM gets so much easier.

 As soon as you get familiar with all that, you will find out what portfolio managers must be able to do by studying:

-you will get to know about the Investment Policy Statement (IPS) and its elements, how to construct a portfolio, that not every client willing to take the risk is able to take it or how strategic asset allocation differs from tactical asset allocation.
+You will get to know about the Investment Policy Statement (IPS) and its elements, how to construct a portfolio, that not every client willing to take the risk is able to take it, or how strategic asset allocation differs from tactical asset allocation.

 We explain some of the major PM stuff in our free presentation The Power of Portfolio Diversification in 8 Diagrams:

 There are 2 things every portfolio manager must be able to do: